 Tax Court Lawyers in Pleasanton

-Tax Court Procedure in Pleasanton, California
+Tax Court Procedure in Pleasanton, Texas

 Federal tax courts are presided over by judges who are assigned by the President of the United States.
 These judges serve 15-year terms.
 Judges whose terms expire are consistently re-appointed by the sitting President, so most tax court judges effectively serve for life.

 In the U.S., tax courts have some distinct features.
-Most interestingly, individuals who are not licensed attorneys in California, or anywhere else, are, in some cases, authorized to represent clients before tax courts.
+Most interestingly, individuals who are not licensed attorneys in Texas, or anywhere else, are, in some cases, permitted to represent clients before tax courts.
 Non-attorneys who practice before tax court are almost always accountants, and any non-lawyer who wants to practice before the U.S. tax court must pass a challenging written exam that tests their understanding of American tax law.
 Licensed attorneys, however, may practice before the tax court without taking this exam.

-Most commonly, when the IRS sends a Pleasanton, California resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
+Most frequently, when the IRS sends a Pleasanton, Texas resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
 If you don't file this claim within the allotted time, you can lose your right to dispute the tax bill in question, in any forum, permanently.